juampick/react-chat-socket/README.md

 ```

 ## Demo
-You can also see it online: <LINK>
+You can also see it online: [Demo](http://juampick-react-chat.s3-website-us-east-1.amazonaws.com)